es-lo-que-es/odin-emcc-linking/README.md

 <p> which basically means that our wasm module was looking for its imports and havent found them.</p>
 <p> good thing we can provide theese imports during wasm module initialisation. lets look which functions do we need to provide </p>

-> there are multiple ways to check wasm module import section. on of which to cast it to "human-readable"(not really) .wat format with tools like wasm2wat
+> there are multiple ways to check wasm module import section. one of which to cast it to "human-readable"(not really) .wat format with tools like wasm2wat

 <p> inspecting .wat file made from our module we can see the following imports: </p>